Lynn M. Hilton: Career

 Hilton's first wife was Annalee Hope Averell, daughter of spiritualist author Annalee Skarin.
 They were married 51 years.
 They had five children.
 Hope died in 1999.
 Two years later he married Nancy Goldberg.
-They have served as missionaries for the LDS Church on five separate occasions.
+They served as missionaries for the LDS Church on five occasions.
 The first one was to Sydney, Australia, where they served as Regional Employment Directors.
 The second was a mission in LDS Church headquarters in Salt Lake City, Utah.
 The third was ten months in Irbid, Jordan, where Hilton was the branch president of the Irbid, Jordan branch; his wife did humanitarian work for the church.
 On this third mission, they also served eight months as the Directors of the Family History Center in Athens, Greece.
 The fourth and fifth missions were in New York and Boston respectively, where they performed family history work.

 Hilton also wrote The Kolob Theorem: A Mormon's View of God's Starry Universe and The Pearl of Great Price Concordance.
 Hilton also served as the editor of The Story of the Salt Lake Stake, the Salt Lake Stake's 125th anniversary history; he did this while serving on the Stake's high council.
 This work was published in 1972.
 Hilton also compiled an edition of Levi Savage Jr.'s journal.
 Hilton is a great-grandson of Savage.